Thinking of visiting Nambia with kids but are not sure what to expect and if it’s even a good idea? This article should help you decide.

 When most people think about family travel, they usually picture happy smiling faces at a theme park, kids playing on a beach or diving in the swimming pool… More adventurous families go hiking or take the kids camping… A family road trip to Africa is not the most obvious choice and many families don’t even consider it.
 But yes, you can travel to Africa with your family!
 And yes, it’s an incredible experience!
 Find out!

 Africa is big, and – as everywhere else in the world – there are enormous differences between different countries.
 While it’s probably not a good idea to take your kids to Congo or Nigeria, you can easily travel to Namibia, South Africa, Botswana, Tanzania, Kenya, and many other African countries.

 TIP: If you are not sure where to go, you should know that South Africa and Namibia are probably the best and the easiest countries to visit in Africa with kids.

 Good to know: We took our kids to Africa twice: once to South Africa, and once to Namibia.
 Both are wonderful destinations and both perfect for a family trip.
-Namibia is not only the best African country for a family trip, but also one of the nicest places you will ever travel to.
-South Africa is a very close second (when it comes to family travel) and if interested, here you can read more about our South African adventure with toddlers.
+Namibia is not only the best African country for a family trip, but it’s also one of the nicest places you will ever travel to.
+South Africa is a very close second (when it comes to family travel).
+If interested, here you can read more about our South African adventure with toddlers.

 13 great reasons why Namibia is the best country for a family trip to Africa: